asadow/megamation/README.md

 `mm_get()` allows you to easily filter requests by fields.

-Let’s try to request two work orders by their work order numbers:
+Let’s try to request two work orders by their work order numbers.

 ``` r
 mm_get("workorder", wo_no = c("00001", "00002"))